From the Principal

 - The Secondary School House System has six houses.
 These are named after the Nyoongar seasons – Birak, Bunuru, Djeran, Makuru, Djilba and Kambarang.

-- Students start school each day in their House Room and compete in a weekly House Competition before lunch on House Days.
+- Students start school each day in their House Room and compete in a weekly House Competition before lunch on Wednesday (House Day).
 House competitions can range from academic challenges to cultural and sporting activities.

 - A variety of student leadership opportunities are available in the House System.